Hussain4398/starter-gatsby-blog/README.md

   This guide takes you through the following:

+  your media is a folder for all of the images

   ## How to access media
    You can access your discounts by choosing **Discounts** from your Slate dashboard as shown below: